Are Stovetop Espresso Makers Good? Is a Moka Pot Better than an Espresso Machine?

 Does a Moka Pot Make Authentic Espresso?

 The word espresso comes from the Italian word for "to press out".
-If you go by that definition, both the Moka pot and the espresso machine make espresso.
-As a matter of fact, they both produce pressure that extracts the coffee out of the grounds.
+As a matter of fact, bothe Moka pots and espresso machines produce pressure that extracts the coffee out of the grounds.
+If you go by that definition, they both make espresso.

 Some people will disagree with this definition.
 It is commonly believed that a cup of real espresso should have crema.
 It is also known as being very strong.
 While the Moka coffee is significantly stronger than drip or instant coffee, it contains around half the caffeine espresso does.